 The roles of change leadership, managing people and strategic thinking are examined from the perspective of Whole Systems Theory.
 Particular attention is paid to issues of gender and cultural diversity, the ethics of power and political influence, the use of teams as an organizational unit, the necessity of excellence in staffing, and the appropriate posture toward employment termination.
-Prerequisite: BSE 1010 and Entrepreneurship (4 sh) (offered every other year)
+Prerequisite: BSE 1010

-3530 Small Business Management
+3530 Small Business Management and Entrepreneurship (4 sh)

-Application of management concepts and techniques to the small firm.
+(Offered every other year) Application of management concepts and techniques to the small firm.
 Special attention will be given to the particular nature, opportunities, needs, and problems of small manufacturing, wholesale, retail, and service firms.
 Topics include comparison of similarities, differences, and relations between small and large firms; the role/skills of the entrepreneur, the impact of small firms on the economy; intrapreneurship in larger firms, evaluation of business ideas and target markets; issues and methods of starting a small firm; risk and venture management for small firms, and venture financing.
 The course culminates with the oral and written presentation of a business plan for a new or existing small business.
-Prerequisite: BSE 1010
+Prerequisite: Students must have either Junior or Senior status and must have taken BSE 2110, BSE 2310, and BSE 2610.